Cisco Compliance Audit

 Snippets below are intentionally simplified to focus on the design pattern.
 They represent the production structure and decision logic used by the project.

-1) CLI Entry Point and Exit Behavior¶
+1) CLI Entry Point and Exit Behaviour¶

 The entrypoint keeps the interface thin and delegates implementation detail to the orchestrator.